-- Ask your medical team about your level of risk of developing a blood clot. - It is important to follow your medical team's treatment instructions - Treatment options may include wearing compression stockings, using compression pumps on your lower legs, and/or taking medications to help prevent a clot. - Walk as often as your doctor or nurse advises. - Avoid sitting or lying in bed for a long time.
+- Ask the doctor about your level of risk of developing a blood clot. - It is important to follow the doctor's treatment instructions - Treatment options in hospital may include wearing compression stockings, using compression pumps on your lower legs, and/or taking medications to help prevent a clot. - Walk as often as your doctor or nurse advises. - Avoid sitting or lying for a long time in the hospital or at home.
 If in bed, move your knees and toes as often as possible. - Drink plenty of WATER - STOP smoking